 - a.
 Pelco: This preset provides the recommended balance of brightness and color for video surveillance. - b.
-Standard: This preset is configured for general day/night changes in an indoor or outdoor scene. - c.
-Vivid: This preset provides increased color and brightness for a more saturated image.

-d.
-Custom: Select this option to manually adjust the following image settings:

-Note: The Contrast setting is disabled if you selected Enable Wide Dynamic Range.
-See the section titled Configuring General Imaging Settings

-• Saturation: You can adjust the video's color saturation by entering a percentage number.

-0 creates a black and white image, while 100 creates intense color images.

-- Sharpness: You can adjust the video's sharpness by entering a percentage number.
-0 applies the least amount of sharpening, while 100 applies the most sharpening to make the edges of objects more visible. - Brightness: You can adjust the video's brightness by entering a percentage number.
-0 applies the least amount of contrast, while 100 applies the most contrast between objects in the image. - Contrast: You can adjust the video's contrast by entering a percentage number.
-0 applies the least amount of contrast, while 100 applies the most contrast between objects in the image. - e.
-Move the Temporal Filter Strength slider slightly to the left or right to adjust the amount of noise vs. blur in the scene.
+Standard: This preset is configured for general day/night changes in an indoor or outdoor - c.
+Vivid: This preset provides increased color and brightness for a more saturated image. - d.
+Custom: Select this option to manually adjust the following image settings: - Saturation: You can adjust the video's color saturation by entering a percentage number. - 0 creates a black and white image, while 100 creates intense color images. - Sharpness: You can adjust the video's sharpness by entering a percentage number.
+0 applies the least amount of sharpening, while 100 applies the most sharpening to make the edges of objects more visible. - 6.
+Use the White Balance drop-down menu to select how the white balance settings are controlled: - Automatic: The camera will automatically control the white balance. - Custom: Manually set the Red and Blue levels. - 7.
+Move the Noise Filter Strength slider slightly to the left or right to adjust the amount of noise vs. blur in the scene.
 This reduces image noise by averaging the noise over several frames.